In Transit: The Route to Shangri-La Is Paved with Good Intentions

 “Just a second.”

 I signaled to my friends that I needed to write something down.
-I released my hand from the stranger’s wallet in my front pocket, handed my open notebook to the woman while taking out my pen to write down the number.
+I released my hand from the Italian’s wallet in my front pocket, handed my open notebook to the woman while taking out my pen to write down the number.

 When I hung up I told the three Kazakhstanis that their car had been towed because illegally parked.